nardoki/creditrust-rag-chatbot/README.md

 ⚡ Why It Matters

-- Cut analysis time from days to minutes.
+- Cut analysis time from days to minutes.nn

 - Empower non-tech teams to get real answers without waiting for data scientists.